zfrizell/Website-first-try/README.md

 # Website-first-try

-My first go building a website.
+This is the repo where i will put my first go building a website.

-Some parts of the webiste are taken from course projects.
+Some parts of the webiste will be taken from udemy course projects.